$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Modelling framework

 It will be made clear whenever an additional axiom is assumed.
-In line with the extant literature, we refer to cash-invariant risk functionals as \emph{risk measures} and positively homogeneous convex risk measures as \emph{coherent risk measures}.
+In line with the extant literature, we refer to cash-invariant risk functionals as \emph{risk measures} and positively homogeneous convex risk measures as \emph{coherent risk measures}; see F{\"o}llmer and Schied \cite[Chapter 4]{follmerschied:2016} for an excellent overview of risk measures -- note however, that their definition of risk measure does not include normalisation.

-While the key point of this paper is \emph{not} to insist on positive homogeneity of $\rho$, it turns out that its smallest positively homogeneous majorant $\rho^\infty: L \to (-\infty, \infty]$ plays a key role.
+Whilst the key point of this paper is \emph{not} to insist on positive homogeneity of $\rho$, it turns out that its smallest positively homogeneous majorant $\rho^\infty: L \to (-\infty, \infty]$ plays a key role.
 This is also a risk functional.
-The notation is motivated by the fact that $\rho^\infty$ is the recession function (see Appendix \ref{app:star-shapedness}) of $\rho$.
 It is explicitly given by